leixiaozhou/CDEFmethod/README.md

 # CVE-G-Dataset
-The datasets used in this paper are LIME, SIDD, HDR and ExDark, and the number of images is 10, 70, 292, 600 respectively.
+Most of the image data in the paper were selected from these four datasets, which are LIME, SIDD, HDR and ExDark, and the number of images is 10, 70, 292, 600 respectively.

+## Images displayed in paper

+21 low light images displayed in the paper can be downloaded at this [https URL](https://cloud.189.cn/t/uIrMJv36RZVn) (size = 42.41MB).

 ## LIME dataset